0xTemplar/GhostMarket/README.md

 ![Ghost-market-header](https://github.com/user-attachments/assets/60eec664-d53f-4ff1-8589-a7803037e691)

-*Your position size is invisible to everyone.
+*Your position size is invisible to the market.
 The chain.
 The oracle.
 The block explorer.
-Us.*
+Front-runners.*

 </div>